-- A. Tuberculin skin test results will be confidentially recorded in the individual employee's record held by Macomb Human Resources and Labor Relations, as well as in a collective database containing all employee tuberculin skin test results.
-The Macomb County Health Department Medical Director will periodically review the database. - B. The database will be maintained by the Communicable Disease Specialist, who will be responsible for the following:

-- 1. The initial two-step tuberculin skin test results for each employee will be logged in a confidential aggregate database. - 2.
+- A. Tuberculin skin test results will be confidentially recorded in the individual employee's record, and in an aggregate database of all employee tuberculin skin test results. - B. The Macomb County Health Department Medical Director will periodically review the database. - C. The database will be maintained by the Communicable Disease Specialist, who will be responsible for the following: - 1.
+The initial two-step tuberculin skin test results for each employee will be logged in a confidential aggregate database. - 2.
 Employees will be notified when re-testing or re-assessment is required.
-All new results will be logged in the established database, and compare to previous results. - 3.
-The Communicable Disease Specialist will be responsible for the generation of an annual report.
+All new results will be logged in the established database, and compared to previous results.

+- 3. The Communicable Disease Specialist will be responsible for the generation of an annual report.
 Tuberculin skin test conversions are to be immediately reported to the Public Health Services Coordinator. - 4.
-The Communicable Disease Specialist will be responsible for maintaining the confidentiality of the database according to current policy. - C. The Macomb County Health Department Medical Director will be notified of all positive employee tuberculin skin test results or conversions.
+The Communicable Disease Specialist will be responsible for maintaining the confidentiality of the database according to current policy. - D. The Macomb County Health Department Medical Director will be notified of all positive employee tuberculin skin test results or conversions.